ergo70/TRAKTOR/doc/TRAKTOR_tutorial.md

 INFO:     Waiting for application startup.
 INFO:     Application startup complete.
-INFO:     Uvicorn running on https://127.0.0.1:8080 (Press CTRL+C to quit) 2023-10-09 11:30:50,123 loglevel=INFO   logger=__main__ check_failed_subscriptions() L416  No FAILed subscriptions found
+INFO:     Uvicorn running on https://127.0.0.1:8080 (Press CTRL+C to quit) 2025-04-09 11:30:50,123 loglevel=INFO   logger=__main__ check_failed_subscriptions() L416  No FAILed subscriptions found
-2023-10-09 11:30:50,199 loglevel=WARNING logger=__main__ resolve_conflicts() L502  relation "trktr.history" does not exist
+2025-04-09 11:30:50,199 loglevel=WARNING logger=__main__ resolve_conflicts() L502  relation "trktr.history" does not exist
 LINE 1: SELECT lsn, "subscription" FROM trktr.history WHERE resolved...
 ```

-The WARNING is ok for now, because the node has not been initialized yet.
+The WARNING is OK for now, because the Node has not been initialized yet.
 So let's fix this.

 ### Initialize the Database via API